HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

-By far, the #1 video format on the web is the mp4, since the <a hreflang="en" href="https://caniuse.com/mpeg4">mp4 h264 format has 98.4% support in all modern browsers</a>, and the 1.9% of browsers that do not support mp4 have no video support, so the number is really 100% coverage.
-Interestingly, the mp4 usage has dropped by ~15% YOY on both desktop and mobile.
-WebM support also dropped significantly YOY (50% drop on both mobile and desktop). (data from [Web Almanac 2020](../2020/media#videos))
+By far, the #1 video format on the web is the `mp4` (or MPEG-4), since the <a hreflang="en" href="https://caniuse.com/mpeg4">mp4 h264 format has 98.4% support in all modern browsers</a>, and the 1.9% of browsers that do not support `mp4` have no video support, so the number is really 100% coverage.
+Interestingly, the `mp4` usage has dropped by ~15% YOY on both desktop and mobile.
+WebM support also [dropped significantly YOY](../2020/media#videos) (50% drop on both mobile and desktop).

 Where we see the growth are files with no extension (these are often from YouTube or other streaming platforms), and in web streaming. `ts` files are segments used in HTTP Live Streaming (HLS)  where we see a 4% jump in usage. `.m4s` are MPEG Dynamic Adaptive Streaming over HTTP (MPEG-DASH) video segments.
 M4s files grew by 50% from 2.3% to 3.3% YOY.